 Cray-Pas Specialist Pastels

-Firmer than the Cretacolor above, Cray-Pas Specialist are an ideal colorless blender.
+Firmer than the Cretacolor above, Cray-Pas Specialists are ideal as colorless blender.
 Don’t be fooled by the texture though, as they transfer to paper smoothly & effortlessly.
 Many artists use them as an underlay to the other creamier pastels.

 - Firm texture

 - Ideal underlay

 They hold the same square design as Holbein for that line definition.
 In contrast to Sennelier and Holbein above, they are non-toxic and also lightfast, while holding a much lower price tag.
 A good first choice of artist grade pastels to add to your existing student ones.
 Just be aware that they are hard to find in the West, and you may have to look for a Japanese import on one of the big marketplaces.

 These are the lower quality and lower price pastels ideal for beginners, students and those on a tight budget.

 Top pick would be the Van Gogh, so being as they are on the verge of being an artist grade pastel.
 They are firm and non-toxic, while many contain the same pigments used in more expensive grades.
 The composition makes them firm and non-crumbling while easy to transfer onto paper.

 - Variety of colors and tints

 With 88 colors and various tints to choose from you have an excellent range and high quality at this level.
 If you want the highest quality in both student pastels to complement your artist pastel collection, with these you can’t go wrong.